PseudoDevs/IamGhost/FATAL4.md

-Last updated: 2024-04-02 16:29:52
+Last updated: 2024-04-02 16:31:26
-Random Quote: A creative man is motivated by the desire to achieve, not by the desire to beat others. - Ayn Rand
+Random Quote: His lack of education is more than compensated for by his keenly developed moral bankruptcy. - Woody Allen